I have the great honour of being one of the 25 bloggers bringing you…

 5. Allow an extra centimetre at one end to use as a tab to glue the two ends together.

-6. I sprayed the top third of the jar with a light misting of Santa Snow.
+6. I sprayed the top third of the outside of the jar with a light misting of Santa Snow.
 When it was dry, I applied a bead of clear glue around the top of the jar and sprinkled with Epsom Salts.

 7. Place a tea light candle in the jar and then fill the remainder of the base around the candle with Epsom Salts.